-As many, many people question the legitimacy of the numerous women coming forth with stories about being drugged and raped by Cosby and point to some ridiculous conspiracy to deprive Black audience of positive Black characters like Dr. Cliff Huxtable.
+As many, many people question the legitimacy of the numerous women coming forth with stories about being drugged and raped by Cosby and some of those people point to some ridiculous conspiracy to deprive his Black audience of upper-middle-class Black characters like Dr. Cliff Huxtable and socially conservative storylines which was the norm on The Cosby Show that dominated the 80s.
 Cosby’s sycophants are basically calling all these women liars.

 Covington’s father says his daughter is no liar.

 “I’ll bet Bill Cosby could not stand in front of my daughter and say to her face she’s a liar, my daughter does not lie.
 You can take what she says to the bank.”

 Covington’s grandfather, Charles Keniebrew said, “Bill Cosby scared her half to death!”